 SIPA funding is awarded without regard to citizenship, and many international students receive fellowships, scholarships and assistantships while enrolled at SIPA.
-Detailed information about assistance available can be found on the SIPA and Columbia University Funding page.
+Detailed information about financial assistance available can be found on the SIPA and Columbia University Funding page.

 Private Educational Loans

 Private loans offered through banks are another way international students can pay for educational costs while attending SIPA.
 While many loans available to international students require a creditworthy co-signer who is a US citizen or permanent resident, there are a few options available to students without a co-signer.
 Some international students at SIPA borrow student loans from their homeland, and if those are available in your country, you should investigate those resources as well.

 SIPA students are often successful at securing external fellowship or grant support toward the cost of attending graduate school.
 Many of these funds are described in the SIPA Database of External Grants and Fellowships.
 We recommend that you investigate resources available both in the United States for international students as well as funding from your country.

 If you are awarded an award from any external source, please notify the SIPA Financial Aid Office so that our records about how you are funding your educational costs are as complete as possible.